Azure/modern-web-app-pattern-dotnet/guide/apply-the-pattern.md

 Cloud applications are often composed of multiple Azure services.
 Communication between those services needs to be secure.
 Enforcing secure authentication, authorization, and accounting practices in your application is essential to your security posture.
 At this phase in the cloud journey, you should use managed identities, secrets management, and private endpoints.
 Here are the security recommendations for the modern web app pattern.

+### Apply Federated Identity pattern for website authentication
+> ⚠️ Pending task Document the way Federated Identity Pattern was applied - (Public facing website experience) covered by  #1908023

 ### Secure Azure resources at the identity layer
-> ⚠️ Pending task Queue-based Load Leveling Pattern - (Multichannel API Capability) covered by  #1865952
+> ⚠️ Pending task Document recommended approach for Identity Layer - (Multichannel API Capability experience) covered by  #1865959

 ### Secure Azure resources with network isolation
-> ⚠️ Pending task  Queue-based Load Leveling Pattern - (Multichannel API Capability) covered by  #1865952
+> ⚠️ Pending task Queue-based Load Leveling Pattern - (Multichannel API Capability experience) covered by  #1865959

 ## Cost optimization

-> ⚠️ Pending review as part of #1865953
+> ⚠️ The entire cost optimization section is pending review - (Business reporting experience) coverd by #1865960

 Cost optimization principles balance business goals with budget justification to create a cost-effective web application.
 Cost optimization is about reducing unnecessary expenses and improving operational efficiencies.
 For a web app converging on the cloud, here are our recommendations for cost optimization.
 The code changes optimize for horizontal scale to reduce costs rather than optimizing existing business processes.
 The latter can lead to higher risks.